Book your stay

-Ringstrasse boulevard
+The Ringstrasse boulevard & State Opera

 Seeing and being seen hr

-The world-famous Vienna Ringstraße is a total of 8.4 miles long.
-Numerous monumental buildings of world renown can be found on this boulevard, which were built during the historicism period in the 1860s to 1890s.
-Construction lasted more than half a century.
-Today the ring road is one of the most beautiful boulevards in the world – visitors can experience it on foot, by bike or with the Vienna Ring Tram (just 8 minutes walk from Hotel Drei Kronen).
 Constructing the ring road was a feat of urban planning as 2.4 million square meters were used for buildings; the planners reserved 1.5 million square meters for streets, squares and parks.
 Today, buildings such as Vienna City Hall and the parliament, as well as cultural palaces such as the State Opera and the "Kunsthistorisches Museum" attract millions of tourists to Vienna every year.
 Today, the ring road is more than a magnificent mile of museums – it has also gained reputation as a vibrant urban space to be experienced in its own right.
 From the "Rainbow Parade" to the mass spectacle which is the "Vienna Marathon": the Vienna Ring is living.
 Sometimes, you can even feel it moving beneath your feet.

 Rising from the ashes